-Aside from the early adoption of (E), all other abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Consolidated Company financial statements were authorized for issue, and the local effective dates are to be determined by FSC.
+The above-mentioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Consolidated Company's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
 The Consolidated Company is currently determining the potential impact of the standards and interpretations.